techidaily/site-youtube-blog/source/_posts/allet-friendly-microphones-for-social-media-stars.md

 #### **TAKSTAR SGC-598 - $26.93**

-The [TAKSTAR SGC](https://www.amazon.com/TAKSTAR-SGC-598-Interview-Microphone-Camcorder/dp/B00E58AA0I)is a condenser microphone, and it can be fixed onto your camera, which simplifies your YouTube setup.
+The [TAKSTAR SGC](https://www.amazon.com/TAKSTAR-SGC-598-Interview-Microphone-Camcorder/dp/B00E58AA0I) is a condenser microphone, and it can be fixed onto your camera, which simplifies your YouTube setup.
 This camera can plug directly into your camera, reducing the audio tracks you need to manage when editing.

 ![takstar-sgc-598](https://images.wondershare.com/takstar-sgc-598.jpg)